 - Adding to the positive tone, prospects of rising inflation amid huge stimulus packages and growing money supply are expected to push gold prices on an upwards incline, as the yellow metal is widely seen as an inflation hedge.

 - This sell-off can continue for the month of March and April with same factors continuing.
 With the onset of wedding season and Akshya-Tritya in the month of May, it may give a boost to the prices.

 - Levels of Rs45000-45500/10gm remain a good accumulation zone to diversify one’s portfolio and after a brief period of consolidation, the precious metal will again start to march higher.

-- One can consider either of the effective avenues to invest in gold, be it Sovereign gold bonds, Gold backed ETFs, Spot Gold or Digi Gold through Augmont platform.
+- One can consider either of the effective avenues to invest in gold, be it Sovereign gold bonds, Gold-backed ETFs, Spot Gold or Digi Gold through the Augmont platform.